Hakon/reefpoints/_posts/2011-11-10-mobile-web-apps.md

 we define a PhoneGap application?
 The technology stack I'm using is that of a mobile web application: HTML, CSS, JavaScript.
 However, the distribution and discovery systems I am using are that of a native application.
-PhoneGap application straddle the fence betwen the two worlds.
+PhoneGap application straddle the fence between the two worlds.

 For those that don't know, PhoneGap extends a WebUI.
 It will add certain